teclib-idmef/swift-idmef-library/README.md

 # swift-idmef-library

-A description of this package.
+A Swift library for IDMEF V2 standard.